Brno: Middle Ages

 In the early 11th century, Brno was established as the seat of a non-ruling prince from the House of Přemyslid, and it became one of the centres of Moravia, along with Olomouc and Znojmo.
 Brno was first mentioned in Cosmas' Chronica Boemorum, dating to 1091, when King Vratislaus II besieged his brother, Conrad, at Brno castle.
 In the mid-11th century, Moravia was divided into three separate territories.
 Each had its own ruler, who came from the Přemyslids dynasty but was independent of the other two, and subordinate to the Bohemian ruler in Prague.
 The seats of these rulers and thus the "capitals" of these three territories were the castles and towns of Brno, Olomouc, and Znojmo.
 In the late 12th century, Moravia began to reunify, forming the Margraviate of Moravia.
 From then until the middle of the 17th century, political power was divided between Brno and Olomouc, with Znojmo playing a tertiary role.
 Olomouc had a larger population than Brno and was also the seat of the Diocese of Olomouc, the sole bishopric in Moravia until 1777.
 The Moravian Diet, the Moravian Land Tables, and the Moravian Land Court convened in both cities.
 These assemblies made political, legal, and financial decisions.

-Before the 13th century, there were virtually no Germans living in the Bohemian Lands.
+Before the 13th century, there were virtually no Germans living in the Czech lands.
 Bohemia and Moravia-Silesia were inhabited by an essentially all-Slavic population.
 In 1243, the separate settlements that made up Brno were consolidated into a single fortified settlement and granted a royal city charter by King Wenceslaus I of Bohemia.
 As was common throughout Central and Eastern Europe at the time, the royal city charter was closely tied to the arrival of German settlers and other migrants.